 Based on historical and astronomical evidence, and even passages in the Gospels themselves, this date is almost certainly incorrect.
 Besides, Jesus appears to be one of the last people in human history who would be concerned about people noticing his birthday.
 He’d rather we were good to each other.

 Both Hercules: The Legendary Journeys and its companion series Xena: Warrior Princess had Christmas episodes, despite taking place centuries before the birth of Christ.
 Hercules' episode, "A Star to Guide Them," was an allegory about the Nativity story and King Herod's order of "The Slaughter of the Innocents."
 Xena's series was frequently much darker than Hercules', but "A Solstice Carol," full of references to things that would become associated with Christmas in the 19th and 20th Centuries A.D., was really, really campy.
-Both were set around the time of the Winter Solstice, which usually falls on December 22 -- possibly the reason the early Church set Christmas on December 25, given the difference between the Julian Calendar then in effect and the Gregorian Calendar being used now.
+Both were set around the time of the Winter Solstice, which usually falls on December 22 -- which is possibly the reason that the early Church set Christmas on December 25, given the difference between the Julian Calendar then in effect and the Gregorian Calendar being used now.

 Christmas AD 800: Charles the Great (a.k.a.
 Charles Le Magne, Charlemagne and Carolus Magnus) is crowned Holy Roman Emperor in Rome.
 Not that there was much about him that was holy.

 Christmas 1000: The Kingdom of Hungary is founded by King Stephen I.

 Christmas 1065: Westminster Abbey is consecrated in London.
 But the King of England, Edward the Confessor, who ordered and funded its building, is too ill to attend, and dies early the next year.
 Which leads to…

 Christmas 1066: William, Duke of Normandy, a.k.a.
 William the Bastard and William the Conqueror, is crowned King William I of England at Westminster Abbey.